Blotch3D/Blotch3D/README.md

 often under high-CPU loads.
 Of course, then your periodic code should handle being called at a variable rate.

-You can pass a delegate with 3D code to the BlSprite constructor.
+You can also specify a delegate to the BlSprite constructor.
 The delegate will be executed every frame.
 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.